moul/progress/README.md

 func (p *Progress) Snapshot() Snapshot
     Snapshot computes and returns the current stats of the Progress.

-func (p *Progress) Subscribe(subscriber chan *Step)
+func (p *Progress) Subscribe() chan *Step
-    Subscribe register a provided chan as a target called each time a step is changed.
+    Subscribe registers the provided chan as a target called each time a step is changed.

 type Snapshot struct {